 It Helps Maintain a Clean Database

 The database of a program will be in good condition if it only includes valid data.
-Negative testing can increase the possibility that only valid information is stored and displayed by the application.
+It can increase the possibility that only valid information is stored and displayed by the application.

 Negative testing is a key element of software testing, but it can be a time-consuming, expensive process.
 You have the option of partnering with QASource to save time and resources.